 This violation of human rights is happening to children as young as six years of age who are being Baker Acted without parental knowledge.
 A BuzzFeed investigative news report titled “HOW A 6-YEAR-OLD GOT LOCKED ON A PSYCH WARD”illustrates the abusive use of the Baker Act and the undermining of parental rights in Florida.

-	It is the opinion of CCHR that before a school initiates an involuntary psychiatric examination of a minor that they should first ensure that a child is not simply exhibiting “anti-social behavior” which is specifically excluded from the definition of mental illness in Florida.
+It is the opinion of CCHR that before an involuntary psychiatric examination is initiated on a minor that the person making this decision should first ensure that the child is not simply exhibiting “anti-social behavior” which is specifically excluded from the definition of mental illness in Florida.
 Children have tantrums and teenagers have dramatic moments – all of which can be misinterpreted as signs of mental illness when in fact they are normal childhood behaviors.

 This is NOT being done.
 Instead involuntary examinations are being initiated on children without parental knowledge.
 The parent finds out AFTER their child has been Baker Acted.

 Registration # CH10683.
 A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE (800) 435-7352 or by visiting the Gift Givers Guide website., REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.